 At the Madrid Airport there is a designated zone where the official Madrid Taxis line up to attend customers.
 There are always a lot of taxis there, so you almost never have to wait long.
 What’s more, is that all rides either to of from the airport cost a flat rate of 30€.
 Meaning that if you’re new to the city you don’t have to risk getting taken for a long tour.

 Another alternative is to book a rideshare via one of Spain’s top rideshare apps!
 These car services can’t meet you in the same location as the Madrid taxis.
 But you simply arrange the meeting location with your diver and off you go!
-Our favourites include Uber, Bolt, Cabify and Free Now!
+Here are your options: Uber, Bolt, Cabify and Free Now.
+Also Check out our article on Ridesharing Apps in Madrid.

 If you prefer to arrange something a little more upscale, then you can look into a limousine service.
 These services usually include a nicer grade vehicle, a chauffeur-styled driver and an all-round up-scale experience.
 In many cases you will need to book this kind of service in advance for ensure availability.
 You can look at some of the top rated companies like Blacklane and Grand Class as a start!